Western Michigan vs. Akron NCAA Football Odds, Plays and Insights | November 9, 2021

 Over/Under Insights

-- The two teams combine to score 49.5 points per game, 11.5 less than the total in this contest.
+- Akron has combined with its opponents to score more than 62 points in three of nine games this season.

-- This contest's over/under is 5.9 points fewer than the 66.9 these two squads combine to give up per game in 2021.
+- Tuesday's total is 12.5 points higher than the combined 49.5 PPG average of the two teams.

+- The 66.9 points per game these two squads have allowed their opponents to score this season are 4.9 more than the 62 over/under in this contest.

-- The Broncos and their opponents score an average of 60.9 points per game, 0.1 fewer than Tuesday's total.
+- Broncos games have an average total of 60.9 points this season, 1.1 fewer than Tuesday's over/under.

-- In 2021, games involving the Zips have averaged a total of 54.7 points, 6.3 fewer than this game's set over/under.
+- The 62 over/under in this game is 7.3 points higher than the 54.7 average total in Zips games this season.

 Western Michigan Stats and Trends

-- Western Michigan has played nine games, with four wins against the spread.
+- In Western Michigan's nine games this season, it has four wins against the spread.

-- Western Michigan's games this year have gone over the total in four out of nine opportunities (44.4%).
+- Western Michigan has gone over the point total in 44.4% of its opportunities this year (four times over nine games with a set point total).

-- Western Michigan is 2-0 against the spread and 2-0 overall in games when it puts up more than 38.0 points.
+- When Western Michigan scores more than 38.0 points, it is 2-0 against the spread and 2-0 overall.

-- Western Michigan is 2-0-1 against the spread and 3-0 overall when the team picks up over 445.3 yards.
+- Western Michigan is 2-0-1 against the spread and 3-0 overall when the team totals more than 445.3 yards.

-- The Broncos have turned the ball over one more time (11 total) than the Zips have forced a turnover (10) this season.
+- The Broncos have turned the ball over 11 times this season, one more turnover than the Zips have forced (10).

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.